Welcome to TRIUMPHS!

 We encourage you to bring this stimulating approach to teaching and learning mathematics into your own classroom!
 Over our eight years of NSF funding, TRIUMPHS has produced a collection of 100+ freely-available student-ready Primary Source Projects (PSPs) for use in a wide range of courses and supported their use in over 240 classrooms at more than 100 different institutions, thanks to our wonderful group of site testers from across the US and Canada!
 Our Evaluation-with-research component has also explored the effects of teaching and learning via PSPs on both students and their instructors.
 More information about the activities and research findings of the TRIUMPHS project can be found elsewhere on this site and in the Executive Summary – TRIUMPHS Final Evaluation Report.

-Information about the full PSP collection (including links to downloadable versions of the PSPs themselves) is located under the tab entitled “Student Projects” above.
+Information about the full PSP collection from the NSF grant (including links to downloadable versions of the PSPs themselves) is located under the tab entitled “Student Projects” above.
+Newer PSPs published since the close of that grant are also freely available from the The Annals of the TRIUMPHS Society.

 Projects developed under our parent grant are also available for free download here and those from our grandparent grant are available for free download here.
 Once you decide to use one (or more!) of these projects, either now or in the future, we’d love to hear from you and learn from your experience.